ruchinailwal/playstore_eda_project/README.md

 ## 🛠️ How to Use

 1. Clone this repository
-2. Open `Project_PlayStore_App.ipynb` in Google Colab or Jupyter Notebook to explore the full EDA
+2. Open `Google_Play_Store_App_Analytics.ipynb` in Google Colab or Jupyter Notebook to explore the full EDA
 3. Open `Google_Play_Store_Analytics_Dashboard.pbix` in Power BI Desktop to interact with the dashboard

 ---